qxxxb/stdlinux-dotfiles/GUIDE.md

 # stdlinux dotfiles guide

-I prefer to use SSH without X11 forwarding (i.e. without a graphical interface) and instead work entirely in the terminal.
-After some tweaking, I was able to get a fairly usable setup.
+This guide describes a simple way to get a fairly usable setup on the stdlinux servers at OSU, using SSH without X11 forwarding (i.e. without a graphical interface).

 ## zsh